Employers Mutual Limited: Hospitality Industry Insurance Limited

-It is consist of Club Employers Mutual and Hotel Employers Mutual.
-With the industry-based workers compensation license from WorkCover and the Australian Prudential Regulation Authority (APRA), Club Employers Mutual is Authorised to provide insurance and compensation services for designated hospitality entities in Australia.
+It consists of Club Employers Mutual and Hotel Employers Mutual.
+With the industry-based workers compensation license from WorkCover and the Australian Prudential Regulation Authority (APRA), Club Employers Mutual is authorised to provide insurance and compensation services for designated hospitality entities in Australia.
 Partnership with the Australian Hotels Association (NSW), Employers Mutual Limited established Hotel Employers Mutual to provide workers compensation services to the hotel industry in New South Wales.

-Employers Mutual NSW Limited
+EML NSW Limited

-Employers Mutual NSW Limited is a company that represents the operation of Employers Mutual Limited in NSW.
+EML NSW Limited is a company that represents the operation of EML in NSW.
 Based in Sydney, NSW, this company follows the New South Wales Workers Compensation Act 1987 license.
-Employers Mutual NSW Limited provides workplace risk consultants services, specialised hotel and coal industry services.
+EML NSW Limited provides workplace risk consultants services, specialised hotel and coal industry services.
 It is also the case manager of WorkCover SA and an agency of the NSW Treasury Managed Fund.
 For the 2018 financial year, the company reported revenue of $95,81 million and the net asset of $519,000.